-The Bank ensures effective management in line with the above values and its Code of Conduct (Code of Ethics).
+The Bank ensures effective management in line with the above values and its Code of Conduct (Code of Ethics) which was reviewed and approved by the Board in December 2020 and there was no change to this Code in 2022.
 Employees are empowered through the Code to support responsible decision making and to adhere to the highest standards of business practice.
 Incident reporting is encouraged and a dedicated confidential telephone is available for all employees.
+The Bank also renewed its pledge to adhere to the Code in December 2020.